dasherztier/dasherztier/README.md

 i'm an artist, though i'm not posting right now as i am on hiatus. but i'm dropping some of my drawings in the twistedswrd repository occasionally

-i'm also writing my own horror thingy, but the whole thing is still in super raw state and i'm currently at worldbuilding and lore writing...

 english isn't my first language so please bear with me if i say some bullshit, especially since i type fast

 ㅤ